Skip to main content

 Cabbage Tree Bay Aquatic Reserve, a protected marine park in walking distance of Manly Beach and encompassing beautiful little Shelly Beach, is one of the best snorkelling and scuba diving spots in Sydney.
 It’s home to more than 150 species of marine life, including blue gropers, wobbegong and Port Jackson sharks, and weedy sea dragons.

-Decathlon in Manly Corso hires snorkelling gear, as does Dive Centre Manly, which also offers guided snorkelling tours and scuba diving courses.
+Decathlon in Manly Corso hires snorkelling gear, as do Manly Surfboards and Dive Centre Manly, with the latter also offering guided snorkelling tours and scuba diving courses.
 Prodive also offers a range of scuba diving experiences around Manly.
+For guided snorkelling tours contact Ecotreasures or Snorkelling Shelly Beach.

 For more inspo check out our favourite snorkelling spots on the Northern Beaches, including Old Man’s Hat and The Waterfall.
 Afterall, it’s the perfect time of year to head underwater, with clear visibility and average water temperatures of around 19 degrees Celsius.